 The project was conceptualized by myself and two other talented engineers.
-Although I played roles in the entire stack, I was primarily focused on the UI and UX components of the software.
-The team has since grown from 3 to 8 full time engineers, and the software is now deployed at multiple US manufacturing sites and has led to up to a 40% efficiency gain by our customers.
+Although I played roles in the entire stack, I was primarily focused on data analysis, AI optimization algorithms, and frontend design.
+The team has since by 300% and the software is now deployed at multiple US manufacturing sites, leading to an efficiency gain of up to 40% for our customers.

-As part of a NASA SBIR grant, I managed the Simon project, a manipulation-in-the-box solution that allowed users to configure tasks for robotic systems (with no coding) and endow them with the ability to reason through complex sequences of actions.
+As part of a NASA SBIR grant, I was lead engineer of the Simon project, a manipulation-in-the-box solution that allowed users to configure tasks for robotic systems (with no coding) and endow them with the ability to reason through complex sequences of actions.
 This dynamic non-programming platform combines adaptive behavior trees with a STRIPS-like planner to intelligently utilize a breadth of modular actions in order to reach a desired state.

 When humans are given a task to accomplish such as “place a lemon on the table,” we subconsciously plan the task backwards to determine the actions we need to take.
 To place a lemon on the table, we first need to walk to the table with a lemon.
 To walk to the table with a lemon we first need to have picked up a lemon.
 To pick up a lemon we need to… and so on.
 This is the inspiration behind behavior trees, and is a concept that we successfully implemented with our application.

 Our small team consisted of myself, a robotics software engineer, and one other full-stack engineer.
 As project manager, I was responsible for managing my fellow engineers, development, and ensuring that the application stack integrated seamlessly with our RMLib modules.